amitk-abk/Learnings/Scala_Basics_and_Beyond.md

     In principle it's possible to leave out all empty parentheses in Scala function calls.
 ```

+>Abstract method declarations may be implemented by both concrete method definitions and concrete *val* definitions.

 ### Traits in scala ~= Interfaces in java

 Traits in scala are considered very much in line with interfaces (java 8 onwards) in Java.
 They form a basic unit of code reuse.